-• McAuliffe International School seeks to waive DCTA CBA Article 13-8-2 as it pertains to the definition or composition of the Personnel Committee, which will be renamed the Hiring Committee.
-The McAuliffe International Hiring Team shall consist of the: Principal Assistant Principal of Academics One or more teachers from within the department in which the vacancy exists. • McAuliffe International School seeks to waive DCTA CBA Article 13-8-3.
-The educator(s) within the Personnel Committee will be appointed by the principal or designee from within the department where the vacancy exists. • McAuliffe International School seeks to waive within DCTA CBA Article 13-8-7 to state that the Personnel shall operate all year, with the exception that outside of the school year the principal may gain consent to interview and hire autonomously after making a good faith effort to assemble as many of the Personnel Committee or alternates as may be available.
+- McAuliffe International School seeks to waive DCTA CBA Article 13-8-2 as it pertains to the definition or composition of the Personnel Committee, which will be renamed the Hiring Committee.
+The McAuliffe International Hiring Committee shall consist of the: - o Principal - Assistant Principal of Academics - One or more teachers from within the department in which the vacancy exists. - McAuliffe International School seeks to waive DCTA CBA Article 13-8-3.
+The educator(s) within the Hiring Committee will be appointed by the principal or designee from within the department where the vacancy exists. - McAuliffe International School seeks to waive within DCTA CBA Article 13-8-7 to state that the Hiring Committee shall operate all year, with the exception that outside of the school year the principal may gain consent to interview and hire autonomously after making a good faith effort to assemble as many of the Hiring Committee or alternates as may be available.
 This is an important flexibility as we have witnessed through nationwide teacher shortages high-quality teacher candidates are in very high demand.
-The flexibility to move expeditiously on hiring outside the school year often results in high-quality educators in front of students. • McAuliffe International School seeks to waive DCTA CBA Article 14-1-1 McAuliffe International School will fill summer school positions with its own teachers to the extent possible.
+The flexibility to move expeditiously on hiring outside the school year often results in high-quality educators in front of students. - McAuliffe International School seeks to waive DCTA CBA Article 14-1-1 McAuliffe International School will fill summer school positions with its own teachers to the extent possible.
 Should additional teachers be necessary, the school will fill those positions with the best possible candidates, not necessarily teachers currently in the District.
-Teachers will be compensated for summer school time as agreed upon in the innovation plan. • McAuliffe International School seeks to waive DCTA CBA Article 22.
+Teachers will be compensated for summer school time as agreed upon in the annual compensation philosophy. • McAuliffe International School seeks to waive DCTA CBA Article 22.
 Job sharing, or converting from a full-time employee to a half-time employee, may be requested by regularly assigned full-time equivalent teachers who wish to work only half time.
 Teachers who wish to request job sharing or half-time positions shall submit their request in writing to the school's principal.
 The principal shall review and determine whether any requests for job sharing, or converting to half-time positions are approved or denied.
 All approved job sharing or half-time positions shall be for one (1) year at a time.
-McAuliffe International has for the past nine years has used a waiver from Teacher Employment, Compensation and Dismissal Act of 1990 Section 22-63-201: Employment - License Required - Exception and seeks to retain that flexibility in order to continue allowing the school to hire unlicensed teachers in non-core content areas. (i.e. Fluent Language Speakers Spanish, Mandarin and French) Reduction in Building Procedure McAuliffe seeks flexibility within DCTA CBA Article 13-10 as it pertains to the definition of the Personnel Committee.
-McAuliffe's Hiring Committee for the purpose of Reduction in Building Staff shall consist of: The School Principal The Grade Level Assistant Principals Assistant Principal of Academics.
-All other Articles within DCTA CBA Article 13-10 shall be followed as written.
+Reduction in Building Procedure All mentions of the 'Personnel Committee' will refer to our 'Hiring Committee', described above under 'Recruitment'.
+McAuliffe seeks flexibility within DCTA CBA Article 13-10 as it pertains to the definition of the Hiring Committee.
+McAuliffe's Hiring Committee for the purpose of Reduction in Building Staff shall consist of: • The School Principal • The Grade Level Assistant Principals • Assistant Principal of Academics.
+DCTA CBA: 13-10 Reduction in Building Staff (RIBS) All other Articles within DCTA CBA Article 13-10 shall be followed as written.
 Implementation of the RIBS process at the school level creates an incredibly fragile culture amongst the entire school community.
 McAuliffe International School seeks to lessen the burden on staff culture by engaging in these processes with the school's administrative leadership team.
-DCTA CBA: • 13-10 Reduction in Building Staff (RIBS)